 Most people assume that there’s some magic technology that automatically removes all the plaque and stains with a few presses on the magic button, but that’s not the case.
 The main reason why electric toothbrushes are so effective is because they are much less sensitive to the brushing technique and because they encourage users to brush their teeth efficiently.
 It’s easier to use them the right and the most efficient way and because many of them are equipped with pressure sensors and timers, they encourage users to reach the 2 minutes of dentist’s recommended time and prevent them from brushing too aggressively which can lead to enamel and gum damages.

-Studies have shown that less than 50% people use the optimal brushing technique and because electric toothbrush requires much less hand movements, it’s easier to achieve optimal brushing technique and sweep away plaque more efficiently.
+Studies have shown that less than 50% people use the optimal brushing technique and because electric toothbrush requires much fewer hand movements, it’s easier to achieve optimal brushing technique and sweep away plaque more efficiently.

 Can you say that using a traditional toothbrush makes your oral hygiene automatically worse than using an electric toothbrush?
 Absolutely not.

 Using a manual toothbrush doesn’t necessarily mean your oral hygiene is on lower level because at the end of the day it’s all about brushing habits and the proper brushing technique.
-However, it’s also a fact that electric toothbrush help you improve brushing habits and make you use the right brushing technique.
+However, it’s also a fact that electric toothbrush helps you improve brushing habits and make you use the right brushing technique.

 Sonicare vs Oral B